Madatt/msid4/readme.md

 | 256 | 0.5 | 0.6 | 256 | 128 | 92.44% |
 | 128 | 0.4 | 0.5 | 512 | 128 | 92.86% |

-Now lets compare our best result with the previous KNN experiment and other deep learning benchmarks form fashion-mnist respository:
+Now lets compare our best result with the previous KNN experiment and other deep learning benchmarks from fashion-mnist respository:

 | **Method/Classifier** | **Preprocessing** | **Accuracy** |
 | --- | --- | --- |